GrammaticalFramework/gf-rgl/unittest/README.md

 The script must be located in a sibling directory to the RGL `src` directory to work properly.

+**Note:** On Windows use WSL (Windows Subsystem for Linux) to run `unittest.py` script, also replace the commented lines for Windows inside the script.

 ## Test format

 The test file should look something like this: